Militiamen Statue. Photo: Wikimedia Commons

 Concealed carry.
 Photo: Bryan Bennett/ Associated Press

 The hints can be found in both clauses of the Second Amendment.
 In the first clause the subject of the right is clear; it is the Militia, in the latter clause it is “ the people” whose duty it is to “keep and bear” weapons.
 This clause, often misunderstood by ideologues who are dogmatically opposed to the idea of an armed populace, has a very clear contextual meaning.
 In contemporary colonial law, the militia was understood to mean all armed and able bodied men of the given community.
 There is also here an implied standard for these individuals of a moral quality.
 Since a militia is comprised of men of a given community, it is implied that that a militia provides a service of defense to that given community.
 Such a service can be conceptualised as a second line of security after the more formal protectors of a community, such as police officers.
-Organised police forces constitute a great improvement over militias in areas that deal with the enforcement of laws, since often police forces comprise a much more impartial actors.
-But in cases where they do not act in impartial ways, or where their resources are stretched too thin, provide an opportunity for a community to aid in the provision of its own security by means of a militia.
-Not to mention that the maintenance of a militia is an exercise in autarchy that instills in a community a spirit and practice of self reliance.
+Organised police forces constitute a great improvement over militias in areas that deal with the enforcement of laws, since often police forces are much more impartial actors.
+But cases where they do not act in impartial ways, or where their resources are stretched too thin, require a community to aid in the provision of its own security by means–of last resort–of a militia.

 Secondly, the individual clause also implies certain additional conditions.
 The foremost of these is that the citizen has access to and possession of functioning and effective arms which they are able to use.
 This very clearly implies the duty to be trained and equipped to use one’s arms in a beneficent way.
 This by no means discounts the recreational utility of arms, but recognises that the maintenance of a healthy and active, socially recognised right relies in some part on the qualities of its users.
 In a similar fashion to the saying “ a chain is only as strong as its weakest link,” all gun owners are judged by the least competent and conscientious of their number.
 For this reason, it does not strike me as tyrannical that states may require safety certifications or certain types of background checks to be passed in order to purchase a firearm.
 So long as this information is not used to catalog and track individuals, these regulations serve to ensure the quality of citizens exercising their Second Amendment freedoms.